 Does your business already have a relationship with a nonprofit organization or charity?
 Consider sharing the wealth by making a cash donation to your cause.
 If you’ve always wanted to get involved with a local charity, use your tax refund as the impetus to get started.
 (Be sure to talk to your accountant about any effects the Tax Cuts and Jobs Act may have on tax consequences of charitable donations.)

 Is networking an important part of your sales process?
 Using your tax refund to pay membership dues for an industry association or networking group can reap big benefits.
 You could also put the money toward membership in a golf club, country club or other leisure organization where you could hobnob with prospective clients off-duty.

-If you already have a retirement fund, use your tax refund to max out your 2018 contribution.
+If you already have a retirement fund, use your tax refund to max out your 2021 contribution.
 Don’t have a retirement plan yet?
 Retirement plan options exist for even the smallest, one-person business.
-They not only help you plan for your future, they also give you tax breaks.
+They not only help you prepare for your future, but also give you tax breaks.
 Learn more about retirement plans for small businesses.

 The world of business is changing at lightning speed, and you need new skills to keep pace.
 Use your tax refund to pay for courses at community colleges or online courses like those from Coursera, Skillshare, or Udemy.
 You can learn everything from accounting and finance to management and leadership.

 You are the foundation of your business, so taking care of yourself is vital — but if you’re like most entrepreneurs, you don’t have a lot of spare time for self-care.

 Solve the problem by spending your refund on a personal trainer to come to your home a few days a week, a meal delivery plan, or another service that saves you time and boosts your energy levels.